8 Mortgage Debt Relief Solutions for Homeowners

 - Your home is close to foreclosure.

-One late payment can quickly turn into a default on your loan.
-Before the situation becomes unmanageable and leads to a foreclosed home, it is important to explore all your options to resolve your debt.
+One late payment can quickly turn into a loan default.
+It is important to explore all your options to resolve your debt before the situation becomes unmanageable and leads to a foreclosed home.

 Your credit may be affected depending on which option you choose to manage your debt.
-For example, a loan modification program or refinancing may not significantly impact your credit report.
-Foreclosure, on the other hand, can have a considerable negative impact.
+For example, a loan modification program, loan payment forbearance, or refinancing may not significantly impact your credit report.
+Foreclosure or a short sale, on the other hand, can have a considerable negative impact.

 Your mortgage lender may offer you a grace period, typically 15 days, to make your monthly payments.
-Failure to make your payments even after 30 days will make your account go into default.
-After 120 days, the foreclosure process will start.
-This will negatively impact your credit score.
+Failure to make your payments even after 30 days will cause your account to go into default.
+After 120 days, the foreclosure process will start, negatively impacting your credit score.

 If your account goes into foreclosure, it can have an even bigger impact on your credit score.
 Before things escalate to that level, exploring all possible avenues to pay off your mortgage debt is crucial.